interactions-py/interactions.py/docs/src/Guides/index.md

 Let's be honest; reading API documentation is a bit of a pain.
 These guides are meant to help you get started with the library and offer a point of reference.

+???+ note
+    As with many Python libraries, you may use `import interactions` and do `interactions.X` for your objects.
+The documentation leads more towards using `from interactions import X`, however.

+    Events, errors, and utilities are under their own sub-namespace when using `import interactions`.
+For example, events are under `interactions.events.X`.

 <div class="grid cards" markdown>

 -   [__:material-star-shooting: Getting Started__](01 Getting Started.md)